Time-series of active, reactive, and apparent power with power factor, and a cursor-driven readout across the full recording.

 How derivation works

-Channel pairing configuration is saved automatically per recording.
-When you reopen a recording, the voltage mode, channel assignments, and any manual pairs are restored exactly as you left them.
+Channel pairing, voltage mode, metric visibility, and scope are saved automatically per recording.
+When you reopen a recording, the panel is restored exactly as you left it.

 |---|---|---|